Leaked Email Shows Trump Adviser Push To ‘Let The Kids And Young Folk Get Infected’ For COVID-19 Herd Immunity

 In the email, Alexander also pushed for colleges to stay open, saying that closing them “took off the battlefield the most potent weapon we had…younger healthy people, children, teens, young people who we needed to fastly [sic] infect themselves, spread it around, develop immunity, and help stop the spread.”

-Other top advisers to the president pushed the controversial strategy of reaching herd immunity, which is when enough individuals in a given population have acquired the virus that it builds up a natural resistance to a virus.
-As The Inquisitr reported, former coronavirus task member Scott Atlas also suggested that the United States could reach that mark by having 20 percent of the population to contract the coronavirus.
+Other top advisers to the president pushed the controversial strategy of reaching herd immunity, which is when enough individuals in a given population have acquired the virus that it builds up a natural resistance to it.
+As The Inquisitr reported, former coronavirus task member Scott Atlas also suggested that the United States could reach that mark by having 20 percent of the population contract the coronavirus.

-This suggestion came under fire from Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, who said during a Meet the Press appearance that it would actually take as much as three-quarters of Americans to test positive to achieve the mark.
-He blasted the idea of seeking widespread protection with such a low number.
+This suggestion came under fire from Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.
+He said during a Meet the Press appearance that it would actually take as much as three-quarters of Americans to test positive to achieve the mark.
+He also blasted the idea of seeking widespread protection with such a low number.

 “First of all, that 20 percent number is the most amazing combination of pixie dust and pseudoscience I’ve ever seen,” he said, adding that it would take 50 to 70 percent at the very minimum.